 - 1. Go to Jenkins dashboard.

 - 2. Click on New item to create a job template.

 - 3. Set item name to Template MMM from Git.

 - 4. Select Freestyle project.

 - 5. Click on Ok.

 - In General tab:

-- 1. Check This project is parametrized and add String parameter named easyant.module.dir with default value to \$WORKSPACE/TO_REPLACE.
+- 1. Check This project is parameterized and add String parameter named easyant.module.dir with default value to \$WORKSPACE/TO_REPLACE.
 This will later point to the module sources.

 - In Source Code Management tab:

 - 1. Select Git source control:

 - 2. Set Repository URL value to TO_REPLACE,

-- 3. Set Branch Specifier value to origin/master, - 4.
-In Additional Behaviours , click on Add , select Advanced sub-modules behaviors , then check Recursively update submodules .
+- 3. Set Branch Specifier value to origin/master,

+- 4. In Additional Behaviours , click on Add , select Advanced sub-modules behaviors , then check Recursively update submodules .

-In Build tab:
+- In Build tab:

+- For Windows, add build step Execute Windows batch command:

+- In Command, set the following content: